On the Shapes of Interstellar Grains: Modeling Extinction and Polarization by Spheroids and Continuous Distributions of Ellipsoids: Continuous Distributions of Ellipsoids

 We continue to adopt the ordering $a_1\leq a_2\leq a_3$, $L_1\geq L_2 \geq L_3$.
 We draw $(L_1,L_2)$ values randomly according to the BHCDE, ERCDE, or CDE2 distributions, and for each $(L_1,L_2)$ find the corresponding axial ratios $(a_2/a_1,a_3/a_1)$.
 Figure \ref{fig:shapes} shows 20 examples selected randomly from each of these shape distributions.
 Figure \ref{fig:hist}a shows the distribution of long/short axial ratios $a_3/a_1$ for the BHCDE, ERCDE (with $L_{\min}=0.05$), and CDE2 distributions.
 Figure \ref{fig:hist}b shows the cumulative distribution function of axial ratios $a_3/a_1$, and Figure \ref{fig:axrats} shows the distributions of axial ratios for the BHCDE, ERCDE, and CDE2 distributions.
 Some characteristics of these shape distributions are listed in Table \ref{tab:hist and cdf}.

 The BHCDE distribution has a very large fraction of extreme axial ratios -- Figure \ref{fig:hist}b shows that 10\% of the realizations have $a_3/a_1>19.7$, and 1\% of the realizations have $a_3/a_1>98.5$.
+Extreme elongation will increase the susceptibility to fragmentation in high-speed grain-grain collisions.
+Highly elongated grains may also be more vulnerable to centrifugal disruption if spun-up by strong radiative torques \citep{Silsbee+Draine_2016,Hoang_2019} or gas-grain streaming \citep[e.g.,][]{Tatsuuma+Kataoka_2021}.
 The actual shape distribution for interstellar grains is of course unknown, but it seems unlikely to include as large a fraction of extreme aspect ratios as the BHCDE distribution.
 The CDE2 (with $\sim$90\% of the draws having $a_3/a_1<6.72$) or ERCDE (with $\sim$90\% of the draws having $a_3/a_1<6.9$ for $\Lmin=0.05$) may be more plausible shape distributions to consider for interstellar dust grains.